Citalia's guide to Sicily

 You can't leave Sicily without trying the iconic arancini.
 Indulge in these fried rice balls that are filled with ragu, peas, mozzarella, and more.
 They won't be hard to track down in Sicily as they are often piled high in shop windows and are the perfect snack as you stroll along the streets.

-Sicily is also very well known for their cakes, sweets and pastries.
+Sicily is also very well known for cakes, sweets and pastries.
 The most famous of them all has to be the well celebrated cannoli - small cones filled with creamy, flavoured ricotta and almost always enriched with pieces of chocolate.
-Although they are a staple of Sicilian cuisine, you will now found them in bakeries all over Italy.
+Although they are a staple of Sicilian cuisine, you will now find them in bakeries all over Italy.

 Where should I stay in Sicily?